Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 ## files structure

 I tried to avoid nesting folders too deeply.
-I used [lerna](https://lernajs.io/) to have a clear separation between our API & the web-app
+I used [lerna](https://lernajs.io/) to have a clear separation between our API & the web-app, I may move to [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) when it will leave its experimental status

 Here are the main choices: